 Aphids are also prodigious breeders.
 Females can give birth without mating (parthenogenesis).
 During summer the young are born live, and one female can give birth to numerous females in a day.
 Theoretically a single female aphid could produce over 3 million descendants in a single year.

-Some aphids have wings and others are wingless, see the drawings above and left.
+Some aphids have wings and others are wingless, see the drawings above and below.

 Rhopalosiphoninus latysiphon - the bulb and potato aphid